Real-Time Dam Levels

 Catchment & Hydrological Impact

 The Watts River acts as the primary lifeblood for Maroondah, making it a cornerstone of the South East Coast (Victoria) network.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
-Catchment dynamics in the South East Coast (Victoria) are deeply influenced by the retention capacity of Maroondah.
+The South East Coast (Victoria) region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance